Donald A. Wilson LLS, PLS, RPF - Instructor Emeritus

 Kris is President of 2Point, Inc., based in Alexander, North Carolina.
 He has a Bachelor of Science degree (class of '84) in general science from Bridgewater College in Bridgewater, Va.
 He has been involved in the surveying profession since graduation and was licensed in North Carolina in 1991.

 In 2003, Kris began offering continuing education courses in North Carolina on legal aspects of retracement.
-More recently, his teaching career has expanded to include conferences and seminars in over 30 states.
+More recently, his teaching career has expanded to include conferences and seminars for 35 states.
 Course offerings now include a broad range of topics, including prescription and other unwritten rights, riparian law, mineral rights, easements and courtroom preparation.
 Customized courses tailored to the jurisdiction in which they are presented enhance their value to the professional.
 Kris has presented several keynote addresses for state conventions and served on the Uniform Law Commission Study Committee for Adverse Possession.